uba2000/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## 7. Winning is only half of it.
 Having fun is the other half
 > Write a function that prints half of a string, followed by a new line.

+## 8. Arrays are not pointers
+> Write a function that prints `n` elements of an array of integers, followed by a new line.